Introduction to solutions

 More information: Use Managed Properties

-When two or more solutions define solution components differently, Dynamics 365 resolves the conflict using two strategies, Merge and Top Wins.
+When two or more solutions define solution components differently, Dynamics 365 for Customer Engagement apps resolve the conflict using two strategies, Merge and Top Wins.
 The following diagram illustrates the differences.

 User interface components (command bar, ribbons, forms, and site map) are merged.
 This means that the solution components are re-calculated from the lowest level to the highest so that the organization’s unmanaged customizations are the last to be applied.